 Currently prison authorities have barred Mr. Pourshajari from receiving regular examinations on his heart and medicine prescribed to him.

 Iranian authorities have interrogated Mitra Pourshajari and threatened her with arrest several times for attempting to gain the attention of human rights activists and the media regarding her father’s case.
 She says her car was once stolen from the parking lot of her university and Iranian authorities had told her: “We can destroy you just like that, and we know where you live.”

 At the request of Mr. Pourshajari, Mitra recently fled Iran.
 She has resumed her studies abroad and JFI is currently assisting her to pursue her father’s case with the United Nations.

 CALLING ON THE INTERNATIONAL COMMUNITY TO REACT

 Justice for Iran is worried about Mohammad Reza Pourshajari’s health and calls on the international community to help ensure he is immediately and unconditionally released from prison.
-JFI warns human rights organizations that an open case file for Mr. Pourshajari could mean that IRI authorities plan to add on new charges and issue him a heavier prison sentence.
-Based on the IRI’s international commitments– in this case, breaching due process principles as well as freedom of speech– JFI calls on international bodies to hold Judge Gholam Sarabiaccountable for Mr. Pourshajari’s health and wellbeing.
+JFI warns human rights organisations that an open case file for Mr. Pourshajari could mean that IRI authorities plan to add on new charges and issue him a heavier prison sentence.
+Based on the IRI’s international commitments– in this case, breaching due process principles as well as freedom of speech– JFI calls on international bodies to hold Judge Gholam Sarabi accountable for Mr. Pourshajari’s health and well-being.